maresb/repro-conda-lock-libmamba-issue/README.md

 ```
 RUN conda install libmamba=2.3.0
 ```
-and re-run the command above, it will fail.
+and re-run the command above, it will fail
+(i.e. exit nonzero due to the `... | grep ...` command in test.sh failing).